Decomposition of convex high dimensional aggregative stochasticcontrol problems: Price-based coordination of a large population of thermostatically controlled loads

 \subsection{Results}

-The generation technologies available in the system are nuclear, combined cycle gas turbines (CCGT), open cycle gas turbines (OCGT) and wind.
+In the proposed case study, the considered generation technologies available in the system are nuclear, combined cycle gas turbines (CCGT), open cycle gas turbines (OCGT) and wind.
 The characteristics and parameters of the UC in this simulation are the same as in \cite{depaola2019mean}.

-It is assumed that a population of $n = 2\times 10^7$ fridges with built-in freeze compartment operates in the system according to the proposed price-based control scheme.
-For any agent $i$ we set the consumption parameter $P_{ON,i}=180W$.
-The values of the TCL dynamic parameters $\gamma_i$ and $X^i_{OFF}$ of \eqref{temp dyn} are equal to the ones taken in \cite{depaola2019mean}.
-Note that it is possible to take a population of heterogeneous TCLs with different parameter values.
-The initial temperature are picked randomly uniformly between $-21^{\circ}C$ and $-14^{\circ}C$.
-For any agent $i$, the parameters of the individual cost function $f_i$, defined in \eqref{f_i:def}, are: $\alpha_i = 0.2\times 10^{-4}$ £/s$(^{\circ}C)^2$, $\beta_i = 50$£/s$(^{\circ}C)^2$, $\bar{X}^i = -17.5^{\circ}C$ and $X_{max}= -14^{\circ}C$, $X_{min}= -21^{\circ}C$.
-The parameter $\beta_i $ is taken intentionally very large to make the temperature stay in the interval $[X_{max}^i,X_{min}^i]$.
+It is assumed that the population of TCLs corresponds to $n = 2\times 10^7$ fridges with built-in freeze compartment that operate in the system according to the proposed price-based control scheme.
+For any TCL $i$, we set the consumption parameter $P_{ON,i}=180W$.
+The values of the TCL dynamic parameters $\gamma_i$ and $X^i_{OFF}$ of \eqref{temp dyn} are equal to the ones considered in \cite{depaola2019mean}.
+The initial temperatures of the TCLS are selected randomly according to a uniform probability distribution, considering temperature values between $-21^{\circ}C$ and $-14^{\circ}C$.
+For any TCL $i$, the parameters of the individual cost function $f_i$, defined in \eqref{f_i:def}, are: $\alpha_i = 0.2\times 10^{-4}$ \textsterling /s$(^{\circ}C)^2$, $\beta_i = 50$\textsterling /s$(^{\circ}C)^2$, $\bar{X}^i = -17.5^{\circ}C$ and $X_{max}= -14^{\circ}C$, $X_{min}= -21^{\circ}C$.
+The parameter $\beta_i$ is intentionally taken very large to ensure that the TCL temperature remains within the interval $[X_{max}^i,X_{min}^i]$.
 Note that the individual problems solved by the TCLs are distinct than the ones in \cite{depaola2019mean} (different terms and parameters).

-Simulations are performed for different values of volatility $\sigma_i:=0,1,2$ (all the TCLs have the same volatility in the simulations), where $\sigma_i$ is defined in \eqref{temp dyn}.
+Simulations are performed for different volatility values $\sigma_i:=0,1,2$ (all the TCLs have the same volatility in the simulations), with $\sigma_i$ defined as in \eqref{temp dyn}.
 The \textit{Sampled Stochastic Uzawa} Algorithm is stopped after 75 iterations.

+The resulting profiles of total power consumption $U=n\, U_{TCL}$ and total allocated response $R=nR_{TCL}$ by the TCLs population are reported in Figure \ref{conso comp}, while the resulting electricity prices $p$ and response availability prices $\rho$ are shown in Figure \ref{price comp}.
+As observed in \cite{depaola2019mean}, the total consumption $U$ is higher when the electricity price $p$ is lower.
+Conversely, the total allocated response $R$ is higher when the FR remuneration price $\rho$ is also higher.
+This can be observed in particular during the first hours of the day, between $0$ and $6$ h.
+The power consumption $U$ exhibits smaller oscillations during the rest of the day, as the internal temperature of the TCLs is maintained within feasible levels.
+Although the prices do not seem to be particularly sensitive with respect to the volatility parameter $\sigma$, the power consumption $U$ and frequency response $R$ are highly correlated to the volatility of the TCLs temperature.